TonyJem/PersonalityQuiz/README.md

 Player is presented with a topic “Which animal are you?” and answer questions that align them to a particular outcome.
 The four possible outcomes are: dog :dog:, cat :cat:, rabbit :rabbit:, and turtle :turtle:.

 Just take it easy !!!
-There are no correct answers to Quiz questions! :smile: :+1:
+There are no correct answers to Quiz questions! :point_left: :smile: :metal:

 #### This app accomplish three main goals:
   1. Introduce the player to the quiz.